mapninja/Earthsys144/week07/03_OPTIONAL_introducing_openrefine_for_data_carpentry.md

-# DRAFT - Introducing OpenRefine for Data Carpentry
+# OPTIONAL - Introducing OpenRefine for Data Carpentry

 > **Draft status:** This page is currently a placeholder.
 It should be expanded or linked to the relevant OpenRefine material before being assigned.